whpthomas/open_bvm_ventilator/README.md

 The current Open BVM Ventilator design has the following capabilities:

-* A real time system where all controls can be adjusted and provide live feedback though mechanical output and the user interface.
+* A real time system where all controls are adjustable and provide live feedback though mechanical output and the user interface.
 * Minute Volume (Mv) and Peak Inspiratory Pressure (Pip) is displayed after each respiratory cycle.
 * Pressure-limited mandatory ventilation is controlled via the Respiratory Rate (Rr) and Tidal Volume (Vt).
 * Spontaneous ventilation is triggered via negative pressure on the manifold attached to the pressure sensor (Controls page / Trigger Pressure).